Welcome to the

 A

-against a sound-reflecting surface.
-This phenomenon has been named
+This phenomenon has been named Repetition Pitch (RP), because the

-original sound to itself is the basic requirement (Bilsen, 1966).
+the basic requirement (Bilsen, 1966).
+RP corresponds to the

-corresponds to the reciprocal value of the time delay
+reciprocal value of the time delay between the original and the

-RP is most salient when the original sound is wide band
+repeated (reflected, delayed) sound.
+RP is most salient when the

-and pitch-less itself (for example: white noise).
+original sound is wide band and pitch-less itself (for example:

-report of the phenomenon dates from
+the first written report of the phenomenon dates from

 Christian

-of the castle of Chantilly in France (see Oeuvres
+in the garden of the castle of Chantilly in France (see Oeuvres

-Vol.10, Correspondance no.2840, pages 570-571, see
+Complètes, Vol.10, Correspondance no.2840, pages 570-571,

 Gallica;